emacaz/react-tasks-app/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is about managing a tasks list.

 Currently, two official plugins are available: